gabrieleginestroni/ros-robotics-2022/project1/README.md

 and a separate window will pop up.

 ## Odometry reset service
 The project also provides a service that can be used to set the current pose (both position and orientation) at any point and yaw angle.
-Here's and example on how to use it:
+Here's an example on how to use it:
 ```shell
    > rosservice call /reset_odom_to_pose new_x new_y new_theta